grafana/mimir/docs/sources/operators-guide/running-production-environment/production-tips/index.md

 For more information about estimating the required ingester disk space, refer to [Planning capacity]({{< relref "../planning-capacity.md#ingester" >}}).

+### Ingester disk IOPS

+The IOPS (input/output operations per second) and latency performances of the ingester disks can affect both write and read requests.
+On the write path, the ingester writes to the write-ahead log (WAL) on disk.
+On the read path, the ingester reads from the series whose chunks have already been written to disk.

+For these reasons, run the ingesters on disks such as SSDs that have fast disk speed.

 ## Querier

 ### Ensure caching is enabled